The 10 biggest dog breeds in the world

 Height: up to 79 cm

 The Irish Wolfhound is one of the largest dog breeds in the world.
 Even though one might think that the Wolfhound is related to the wolf, its genes are not closer to the wolf than other dogs.
 The Irish Wolfhound got its name because it was used for hunting wolves.
-Later it was also used for hunting bears.
-For this reason, the wolfhounds have a great amount of strength and endurance.
+Later, it was also used for hunting bears.
+Therefore, the wolfhounds have a great amount of strength and endurance.

 8. Landseer